spikelynch/annales/output/annales.md

 The Haggli sacked Brack.

-De Saba retired to her cave in Hinner, repelete with the tharpathness of the throne.
+De Saba retired to her cave in Hinner, replete with the tharpathness of the throne.

 Having written incompetent jokes, Charps Doction, a noble of the house of Wagerid, became known.